vaishwarya96/maple-ude/README.md

 │   │   ├── classN

 ```
 Each dataset is followed by a csv file containing the class name and the corresponding classification label.
-The CSV files for the D25 and D50 in-distribution and out-of-distribution experiments are available in the `data` folder.
+The CSV files for the D25 and D50 in-distribution (ID) and out-of-distribution (OOD) experiments are available in the `data/` folder.
+The ID files for D25 and D50 are `ude_dataset_25.csv` and `ude_dataset_50.csv` respectively.
+The OOD files for D25 and D50 are `ude_ood_dataset_25.csv` and `ude_ood_dataset_50.csv` respectively.

 Before launching the training, please make sure that the dataset paths and the id paths (csv files) are included in the `config.py`.